 Among the other remedies recommended by Ayurvedic doctors are Chebula, Behada or Terminalia, Yashtimadhuk, Haritaki, which form the mainstay of treatment for this ailment.

-Among the most important methods to deal with this illness and maintain proper performance of the pancreas are the modification of diet and lifestyle.
+Among the most important methods to deal with this illness and maintain proper performance of the pancreas are diet and lifestyle modification.
 Include foods full of omega-3 fatty acids, veggies, nuts, cereals, beans, and fruit, which help protect against diseases and disorders of the pancreas.

-However, among all, buttermilk and amla (Indian gooseberry) are the best of foods suggested by Ayurveda for chronic pancreatitis.
-Generally, foods using a pungent and sour flavor ought to be avoided, besides avoiding refrigerated foods like ice cream, processed sugar, and wheat flour, fried food, fast food, raw onion, garlic, & hot spicy foods.
+However, among all, buttermilk and amla (Indian gooseberry) are the best foods suggested by Ayurveda for chronic pancreatitis.
+Generally, foods with a pungent and sour flavor should be avoided, besides avoiding refrigerated foods like ice cream, processed sugar, wheat flour, fried food, fast food, raw onion, garlic, & hot spicy foods.